RoySegall/gizra.com/src/_posts/2017-07-28-where-gizra-is-sailing.md

 ---
-title: "Where Gizra is sailing"
+title: "Where Gizra is Sailing"
 tags:
   - The Gizra Way
   - Internal Emails